Orion

 | Connector | A named connection to an external system, with auth and retries | Stripe API, PostgreSQL, Redis, Kafka cluster |

 Design-time: define channels, build workflows, configure connectors, test with dry-run, manage versions — all through the admin API.
 Runtime: Orion routes traffic to channels, executes workflows, calls connectors, and handles observability automatically.
+See Dev & Prod Environments for how the same binary serves both planes.

 Start here